Whale: Communication

 Whale vocalization is likely to serve several purposes.
 Some species, such as the humpback whale, communicate using melodic sounds, known as whale song.
 These sounds may be extremely loud, depending on the species.
-Humpback whales only have been heard making clicks, while toothed whales use sonar that may generate up to 20,000 watts of sound (+73 dBm or +43 dBw) and be heard for many miles.
+Humpback whales only make clicks, while toothed whales use sonar that may generate up to 20,000 watts of sound (+73 dBm or +43 dBw), enabling them to be heard at great distances.

-Captive whales have occasionally been known to mimic human speech.
-Scientists have suggested this indicates a strong desire on behalf of the whales to communicate with humans, as whales have a very different vocal mechanism, so imitating human speech likely takes considerable effort.
+Captive whales occasionally mimic human speech.
+Scientists have suggested this indicates a strong desire on behalf of the whales to communicate with humans, as whales have a very different vocal mechanism.

-Whales emit two distinct kinds of acoustic signals, which are called whistles and clicks:
+Whales emit two distinct kinds of acoustic signals, which are called whistles and clicks.
 Clicks are quick broadband burst pulses, used for sonar, although some lower-frequency broadband vocalizations may serve a non-echolocative purpose such as communication; for example, the pulsed calls of belugas.
-Pulses in a click train are emitted at intervals of ≈35–50 milliseconds, and in general these inter-click intervals are slightly greater than the round-trip time of sound to the target.
+Pulses in a click train are emitted at intervals of ≈35–50 milliseconds; the inter-click intervals are usually slightly greater than the round-trip time of sound to the target.
 Whistles are narrow-band frequency modulated (FM) signals, used for communicative purposes, such as contact calls.

 Intelligence

-Whales are known to teach, learn, cooperate, scheme, and grieve.
-The neocortex of many species of whale is home to elongated spindle neurons that, prior to 2007, were known only in hominids.
+Whales teach, learn, cooperate, scheme, and grieve.
+The neocortex of many species of whale is home to elongated spindle neurons.
 In humans, these cells are involved in social conduct, emotions, judgement, and theory of mind.
-Whale spindle neurons are found in areas of the brain that are homologous to where they are found in humans, suggesting that they perform a similar function.
+Whale spindle neurons are found in areas of the brain homologous to where they are found in humans, suggesting that they perform a similar function.